Low FODMAP BBQ Pork Sandwiches are an easy slow cooker main dish that is perfect for serving a crowd or enjoying as leftovers throughout the week.

 - Shred cooked pork with two forks and stir to coat with sauce.
 I do this directly in the slow cooker.

-- Serve pork warm in gluten-free hamburger buns.
+- Serve pork warm in low FODMAP hamburger buns.

 Storage: Leftover pork can be refrigerated in an airtight container for 3-4 days.